mjpin7/golang-projects/url-shortener/README.md

 If it could not find any matches in the yaml text, it will fallback to the mapHandler originally created that corresponds to the created map called `pathsToUrls` in main.go.
 If all else fails, it will fallback on the default mux and show the main page.

+## Future Enhancements
+* Allow for addition of new url redirects
+* Read from yaml file instead of variable (from flag)